 Inspiring Stories of Kickboxing Athletes

-Many kickboxers have stories of never giving up.
+Many kickboxers have stories of perseverance.
 Buakaw Banchamek went from tough times to a national hero in Thailand.

 Giorgio Petrosyan is known for precise fighting.
 He has 101 wins in kickboxing.
 Badr Hari wows fans with his explosive style and has 106 wins.